HafssaRaoui/k8s-monitoring-app/README.md

 - programmatic access to aws cli
 - docker
 - kubectl
-- your favorite code editor (No arguing needed it should be VScode )
+- your favorite code editor (No arguing needed 🤨 ,VScode is the best )

 🚨🚨**IMPORTANT** :

-Make sure to delete the node group , the cluster , the repository and the access key by the end of the project to avoid charges .
+Make sure to delete the created aws ressources : the node group , the cluster , the repository and the access key by the end of the project to avoid charges .

 ### How to enable programmatic access to aws cli from your machine :
 - Access security credentials section in your aws account